CHEESE BALLS with GRAPES and PISTACHIOS

 Ingredients for grape and cheese balls

-• 7 oz cream cheese
+• 7 oz spreadable cheese

 • 1 bunch grapes (white or black or a mix of both)